-The two events I’m referring to are the Bingham Canyon pit wall failure from April 2013, and the underground collapse at Freeport Indonesia’s Grasberg Mine
+The two events I’m referring to are the Bingham Canyon pit wall failure from April 2013, and the underground collapse at Freeport Indonesia’s Grasberg Mine in May 2013.

 In Rio Tinto Kennecott Utah Copper’s case at Bingham Canyon, even as the first media reports surfaced about the massive failure, high quality images were available on the companies Flickr site (link here).
 The Flickr album continue to be updated regularly.

 In Freeport’s case, they have created a Facebook photo album with a series of images taken during recovery efforts underground at their Grasberg mine.
-What this means for mining’s image

 The fact these images were released via online, public sources, rather than directly just to the media is probably the most interesting part of the whole movement – what will the industry learn from this about how they can proactively use social media?

 I have read with interest the “tone” the media has used alongside these photos.
 Overall, I would say they have been much more positive to the image of the mining companies involved, and the mining industry in general.
 They have spoken considerably about the efforts underway to recover the situation, and used direct quote from company sources to show the true concern those companies have for the situations.

 A picture really does tell a thousand words, and to a media and public that don’t know much about what the inside of a mine looks like, these pictures tell them we are doing our best, and that we do think these events are truly catastrophic.